exfury/furya/x/drip/spec/README.md

 ## Abstract

-This document specifies the internal `x/drip` module of Juno Network.
+This document specifies the internal `x/drip` module of Furya Network.

-The `x/drip` allows specific addresses (usually smart contracts) to send tokens to the fee_pool module in order to perform a live airdrop to Juno Stakers.
+The `x/drip` allows specific addresses (usually smart contracts) to send tokens to the fee_pool module in order to perform a live airdrop to Furya Stakers.

 It consists only on one new message `MsgDistributeTokens`, when called from an authorized address all the funds sent with it are distributed at the next block.